zoebisch/zoebisch.github.io/_posts/2017-07-06-onward_thinking_in_oo.markdown

 end
 ```

 You will go from reading and associating what a, b, c, d  are within the context, to simply *seeing* a box with four sides.
+It would be ok, and arguably very important, to ask yourself questions at this point: "Where is the top and bottom"?
+"Couldn't they all be the same size or only two sizes"?  to a likely conclusion "Oh, it's a box without a top or bottom, that for some reason needs to identify it's sides to the world".